domasles/redeemod/CONTRIBUTING.md

 See existing `backend/games/<game_id>/adapter.py` files for complete working examples!

 > NOTE: Validate that your executable exists and fail early if it doesn't (`raise FileNotFoundError(...)`), exactly like the bundled adapters do

+> NOTE: Raising any other error on launch will notify users on frontend.
+This is useful if you want to validate game asset presence or handle edge cases

 #### Adding a Logo